lunarphp/lunar/.github/ISSUE_TEMPLATE/1_Bug_report.md

 ---
-name: "Bug report"
+name: Bug report
-about: "Report something that's broken."
+about: Report something that's broken.
+title: ''
+labels: bug
+assignees: ''

 ---

 <!-- DO NOT THROW THIS AWAY -->